Athreyabhatt/QECopilot_test_at_speed_of_AI/README.md

-# QECopilot - AI-Powered Test Automation
+# QECopilot - Test at speed of AI

-**Autonomous test script generation using GitHub Copilot CLI in agent mode**
+**A seamless and autonomous test automation solution for the era of AI**

 ## 📖 Complete Documentation